Home

 If there is an inquest into the person's death you will need to ask the coroner (or procurator fiscal in Scotland) for an interim death certificate.
 You can then notify the registrar about the death and use the Tell Us Once service.

 See the step-by-step guide to using Tell Us Once using the link below.
-It includes information on the things you will be asked about the person who has died when use this service.
+It includes information on the things you will be asked about the person who has died when you use this service.

 Bereavement Service – Northern Ireland